tootedom/related/README.md

         "storage_response_time": 1
     }

 Currently the search result just returns the id's of the related items, and the frequency by which it was related with the searched for item it.
 It *DOES NOT* return the matching document's information.

-This doesn't mean in the future it will not return the matching document details.
+The reason behind not returning the matching documents source, is that there could be literally hundreds of matching documents.
+For example, the dvd "The Raid" could be bought many many times, with a range of other products.
+For the below related item POSTs, the dvd "The Raid", is associated with "Enter the dragon" and "kick boxer".
+Where the it is associated with "kick boxer" twice, and therefore "kick boxer" is the most frequently related item.
+In the backend (elasticsearch), there are two actual physical documents that represent "kick boxer".
+If we are to return the matching documents for the "most frequently related", we have to return the source both documents.
+Expanding this further you could quite easily have a item related to another 100's of times; which would mean 100's of matching documents.
+It is for this reason the content of that matches are not returned.

+    curl -H"Content-Type:text/json" -XPOST -v http://localhost:8080/indexing/index -d '
+    {
+       "channel":"uk",
+       "site":"amazon",
+       "items":[
+          {
+             "id":"1",
+             "title":"The Raid",
+             "type":"dvd"
+          },
+          {
+             "id":"2",
+             "title":"Enter the dragon",
+             "type":"dvd"
+          }
+       ]
+    }'

+    curl -H"Content-Type:text/json" -XPOST -v http://localhost:8080/indexing/index -d '
+    {
+       "channel":"uk",
+       "site":"amazon",
+       "items":[
+          {
+             "id":"1",
+             "title":"The Raid",
+             "type":"dvd"
+          },
+          {
+             "id":"2",
+             "title":"kick boxer",
+             "type":"dvd"
+          }
+       ]
+    }'

+    curl -H"Content-Type:text/json" -XPOST -v http://localhost:8080/indexing/index -d '
+    {
+       "channel":"uk",
+       "site":"amazon",
+       "items":[
+          {
+             "id":"1",
+             "title":"The Raid",
+             "type":"dvd"
+          },
+          {
+             "id":"2",
+             "title":"kick boxer",
+             "type":"dvd"
+          }
+       ]
+    }'

 ## More Indexing##

+When a group of related items are indexed, by default they are stored in elasticsearch in a dated index, for example "relateditems-YYYY-MM-DD":

+Each date based index, is an index of it's own in elasticsearch.
+If you were searching directly against elasticsearch you could independently search the one dated index.

+The date of the index is based on the UTC date of either:

+* The date contained within the RELATED ITEMS POST (converted to UTC)
+* The current date set on the server on which the indexing application is running.

+The previous POST contained no date.
+However, the following example POST contains a date that is in UTC timezone.
+As an index named "**relateditems-2013-12-25**" will be created and the 4 related item documents indexed within that index.

     {
         "channel": "de",